nytimes/objective-c-style-guide/README.md

 ```
 This will prevent [possible and sometimes prolific crashes] (http://cocoasamurai.blogspot.com/2011/04/singletons-your-doing-them-wrong.html).

-<a id="Delays"></a>
+<a id="executing-code-after-a-delay"></a>
 ## Executing Code After a Delay

 `dispatch_after` is preferred over `performSelector:withDelay:` for executing code after a delay, because if `self` is deallocated before `performSelector:withDelay:` executes, a crash will occur. `dispatch_after` however, retains self until the block is finished executing.
 NOTE: To avoid retain cycles do not hold a strong reference to the block.
 [Further reading about performSelector crashes](http://adamernst.com/post/10052965047/be-careful-with-performselector).

-<a id="Concurrency"></a>
+<a id="concurrency"></a>
 ## Concurrency

 Explicitly managing threads with `NSThread` is expressly discouraged.
 As of iOS 4, there are much better and more performant ways of taking advantage of multi-threaded programming - in particular Grand Central Dispatch.
 Please refer to Apple's document on [Migrating Away From Threads](https://developer.apple.com/library/ios/#DOCUMENTATION/General/Conceptual/ConcurrencyProgrammingGuide/ThreadMigration/ThreadMigration.html) for reference.
 Since manually managing threads is strongly discouraged, so are locking mechanisms such as `@synchronized`.

 When attempting to protect a portion of code with locking, consider the root cause - why is a variable being mutated or mutating code being executed at the same time across threads?
-Additionally, `@synchronized` is an incredibly slow lock that wastes valuable CPU cycles.
-Further, nesting `@synchronized` does not make it any more effective, contrary to what may be seen in the code.
+Additionally, `@synchronized` is a slow lock that wastes valuable CPU cycles.
+Further, nesting `@synchronized` does not make it any more effective.
 If a lock is absolutely necessary, consider instead using `dispatch_async` on a private serial queue.

-### Multi-Threaded Core Data

-As Core Data is not thread-safe, dealing with `NSManagedObject`s across threads is a difficult problem.
-Particular care should be placed when retrieving and accessing managed objects across threads and contexts, as `NSManagedObject`s should only ever be accessed on the same thread on which they were retrieved.
-As a measure to avoid consequent problems, pass managed object `objectID`s between threads instead of the objects themselves.
-Then, using `existingObjectWithObjectID:`, the object can be safely accessed from any thread or context using its `objectID`.

-<a id="Notifications"></a>
+<a id="notifications"></a>
 ## Notifications

 Notifications, while useful, are often unnecessary.
 Before creating a notification, carefully consider how many objects need to be notified of an event.
-Often, the delegation pattern is more appropriate, and generally is preferred.
-Block-based notifications are to be avoided as they cause inadvertent retain cycles, cause issues with removing observers from within blocks, and often cause errors that are difficult to debug.
+Often, the delegation pattern or blocks are more appropriate.

+Block-based notification observation is to be avoided as it can easily cause inadvertent retain cycles and there are issues with removing observers from within blocks.
 See [Ben Scheirman's article](http://benscheirman.com/2012/01/careful-with-block-based-notification-handlers) for further reference.

-<a id="XcodeProject"></a>
+<a id="xcode-project"></a>
 ## Xcode project

 The physical files should be kept in sync with the Xcode project files in order to avoid file sprawl.
 Any Xcode groups created should be reflected by folders in the filesystem.
 Code should be grouped not only by type, but also by feature for greater clarity.